amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 Cagan states that roadmaps don't work and proposes a different model:

-[[Product teams have to understand the business context in order to best solve problems for the business autonomously]] They get it from:
+[[Product teams need context in order to best solve problems for the business autonomously]] They get it from:
 - The product vision and strategy
 - Business objectives: tell the team what we need to accomplish and how it will be measured and let them solve it (This is where OKRs come in)